 - Martin Drouin, professor, Department of Urban Studies and Tourism, ESG UQAM

 - Maya Vodanovich, Lachine borough mayor

-The event will be held at the Museum (limited seating) and will be broadcast live on social media.
+The event will take place online on Zoom and will also be broadcast live on the McCord Museum’s social networks.

 For an ninth year, the City Talks series offers a space for thought and discussion on contemporary issues that affect Montrealers: heritage, urban planning, metropolitan reality… Come share your viewpoint on our city.